United States energy independence

 United States energy independence is the concept of eliminating or substantially reducing import of petroleum to satisfy the nation's need for energy.
 Some proposals for achieving energy independence would permit imports from the neighboring nations of Canada and Mexico, in which case it would be called North American energy independence.
 Energy independence is espoused by those who want to leave the US unaffected by global energy supply disruptions and would restrict reliance upon politically unstable states for its energy security.

-In total energy consumption, the U.S. produces more energy than it uses.
-In May 2011, the U.S. became a net exporter of refined petroleum products.
+In total energy consumption, the US produces more energy than it uses.
+In May 2011, the US became a net exporter of refined petroleum products.
 By 2014, the United States was the world's third largest producer of crude oil, after Saudi Arabia and Russia, and second-largest exporter of refined products, after Russia.
 In October 2019, the United States first became a net exporter of all oil products, including both refined petroleum products and crude oil.
 This was in the week ending October 18.
 During this week of "net exporter of all oil products, including both refined petroleum products and crude oil", "Weekly U.S. Commercial Crude Oil Imports Excluding SPR" were 5,857,000 barrels per day and exports were 3,683,000 barrels per day.
 In this week of "energy independence", the United States was still importing more crude oil than it was exporting.
 Weekly Production of Crude Oil for this week totaled 12,600,000 barrels per day.
 This "energy independence" occurred again during two weeks in December 2019.
 In 2020, this occurred in 38 weeks.
 It occurred 11 times in 2021 and it has occurred every week since the week ending March 11, 2022 through week ending May 5, 2023, (the most recent reporting of the EIA) 68 times.
 During the pandemic, weekly crude oil production dropped to a low of 9,700,000 barrels per day.
 As of week ending May 5, 2023, crude oil production had returned to pre-pandemic levels of 12,300,000 barrels per day.
 By 2021 the US was the world's largest producer.